You are viewing the New York/Venezuela Chapter

 Annotated references

-Curated bibliography on art, migration, memory and diaspora — annotated for educational use.
-Updated regularly.
+A curated bibliography on art, migration, memory and diaspora — annotated for educational and academic use.
+It will be updated progressively through the Observatory platform.

 Video